ashiq24/CoDA-NO/README.md

 > Error Bar over multiple Runs

-Here we present the error bar for Table 1-2 over three runs.
-To avoid clutter, we report the number separately of the fluid-solid interaction (NS-EW) dataset and fluid flow (NS) dataset.
+Here, we present the error bar for Table 1-2 over three runs.
+To avoid clutter, we report the number of the fluid-solid interaction (NS-EW) and fluid flow (NS) datasets separately.

 #### Table: Error Bar